GertjanBisschop/GertjanBisschop.github.io/_posts/2024-05-06-trees-with-sql.md

 ## Trees with SQL

+Aim of this post:
-How can we use a (sql) database to encode and traverse a binary tree?
+    * How can we use a (sql) database to encode and traverse a binary tree?

-ORM: object relational mapping
-Mapping of Python objects to table format to be stored inside an SQL database (and back).
+    * ORM: Using object relational mapping, Python objects can be mapped to table format to be stored inside an SQL database (and back).

 ### The tree format.
+We will be using the *tskit* library encoding to provide an existing object-oriented Python API to interact with binary trees.
+This cool library can do much more sophisticated stuff.
+Go check it out if you're interested in genetics and/or graphs: (tskit)[tskit.dev].

-Edges and nodes.
+The basics of the *tskit* format: edges and nodes.

 ### ORM

 Setting up the mapping.
-The basic setup is based on code by [Joseph Lee](https://medium.com/@joeylee08/object-relational-mapping-from-python-to-sql-and-back-cd629eca0060)
+The basic setup is based on code by [Joseph Lee](https://medium.com/@joeylee08/object-relational-mapping-from-python-to-sql-and-back-cd629eca0060).

-#### The Python code

 ```python